 Perhaps the most well-known forgiveness program, PSLF offers loan forgiveness to people who work for government or nonprofit agencies for 10 years.

 To be eligible for this program, you must:

 - Have Federal Direct Loans (if you have different loans, you might want to consider a Direct Consolidation Loan)

 - Be enrolled in an income-driven repayment (IDR) plan

-- Work your employer’s definition of “full time” (or at least 30 hours per week) at a qualifying government or nonprofit agency
+- Work your employer’s definition of “full-time” (or at least 30 hours per week) at a qualifying government or nonprofit agency

 - Make 120 monthly payments in full within 15 days of the due date

+IDR plans are the broadest federal loan forgiveness option.
+They’re available regardless of your chosen career, and most federal loans are eligible.
 These plans base your monthly payments on your income.
-Depending on which IDR plan you choose, your payments will be limited to between 10 and 20 percent of your discretionary income for a period of 20 to 25 years.
+Depending on which IDR plan you choose, your payments will be limited to between 10% and 20% of your discretionary income for a period of 20 to 25 years.
 After that period is over, the remainder of your loans will be forgiven.